cristianzaslo/FlashLoader_ATmega644/README.md

 -> serial programmer to write the flashloader
 -> RS232-TTL converter (e.g. http://picprojects.org.uk/projects/simpleSIO/ssio.htm)
 -> Windows 7/10 environment
--> FlashTool_AT644 or a equivalent programming tool to write the main application
+-> FlashTool_AT644 or an equivalent programming tool to write the main application

 Installation:
 ------------